SarwanShah/ASU_2024_Precipitation-Nowcasting-Using-Deep-Learning/README.md

 coverage, while focusing on the region of Sindh, Pakistan — a region with minimal meteorological infrastructure.
-Thus, by contributing towards the improvement of global nowcasting capabilities this work addresses critical forecasting needs heightened by climate change.
+Thus, by contributing towards the improvement of global nowcasting capabilities this work addresses critical forecasting needs heightened by climate change.

 # Poster